5065 Technical Director

 Experience: Five years of progressively responsible experience in technical operations, theatre, concert, or entertainment production at a comparable facility, which includes experience in stage lighting operations, sound reinforcement and design, development, construction, maintenance, and operations, is required.
 If the educational level is the Bachelor’s degree, three years of progressively responsible experience in technical operations, theatre, concert, or entertainment production at a comparable facility, which includes experience in stage lighting operations, sound reinforcement and design, development, construction, maintenance, and operations, is required.

-Skills: Supervisory skills are required.
+Skills: Strong verbal and written communication skills are required.
+Supervisory skills are required.
 The ability to design and construct production equipment from sketches, diagrams or plans is required.
 The ability to read and understand floor plans, color schemes, stage lighting, and basic construction plans or blueprints is required.
-Mechanical skills in the use of hand and power tools is required.
+Mechanical skills in the construction, operation, and minor repair of sound and lighting equipment and the use of hand and power tools are required.

-Other: The scope of the job frequently requires evening and weekend work, particularly during major athletic or entertainment events.
+Other: The scope of the job frequently requires evening and weekend work, particularly during major athletic or entertainment events, lectures, and/or rehearsals.

 ESSENTIAL DUTIES AND RESPONSIBILITIES